 Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
 We note that hedge funds don't have a meaningful investment in Braemar Hotels & Resorts.
 BlackRock, Inc. is currently the largest shareholder, with 19% of shares outstanding.
 Al Shams Investments Limited is the second largest shareholder owning 5.3% of common stock, and Davidson Kempner Capital Management LP holds about 4.0% of the company stock.

 A closer look at our ownership figures suggests that the top 13 shareholders have a combined ownership of 50% implying that no single shareholder has a majority.

 While it makes sense to study institutional ownership data for a company, it also makes sense to study analyst sentiments to know which way the wind is blowing.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.

 Insider Ownership Of Braemar Hotels & Resorts

 While the precise definition of an insider can be subjective, almost everyone considers board members to be insiders.
 The company management answer to the board and the latter should represent the interests of shareholders.
 Notably, sometimes top-level managers are on the board themselves.

-We can report that insiders do own shares in Braemar Hotels & Resorts Inc..
-It has a market capitalization of just US$402m, and insiders have US$11m worth of shares, in their own names.
+Our most recent data indicates that insiders own some shares in Braemar Hotels & Resorts, Inc..
+As individuals, the insiders collectively own US$21m worth of the US$325m company.
 Some would say this shows alignment of interests between shareholders and the board.
 But it might be worth checking if those insiders have been selling.